-As some of the species listed in Appendix XII of the Data Directive occur as by-catch in landings made for reduction purposes in scarce quantities it is not possible to decrease the error without having disproportionately high resource expenses (Lewy 1996, Lewy 1995).
-Thus it will not be possible when estimating the by-catch quantities per species to reach a precision level higher than 1.
+As some of the species listed in Appendix XII of the Data Directive occur as by-catch in landings made for reduction purposes in scarce quantities it is not possible to increase the precision without having disproportionately high resource expenses (Lewy 1996, Lewy 1995).
+Hence it will not be possible when estimating the by-catch quantities per species to reach a precision level higher than 1.